EXCCoin/exccdata/README.md

 `package stakedb` defines the `StakeDatabase` and `ChainMonitor` types for efficiently tracking live tickets, with the primary purpose of computing ticket pool value quickly.
-It uses the `database.DB` type from `github.com/decred/dcrd/database` with an ffldb storage backend from `github.com/decred/dcrd/database/ffldb`.
-It also makes use of the `stake.Node` type from `github.com/decred/dcrd/blockchain/stake`.
-The `ChainMonitor` type handles connecting new blocks and chain reorganization in response to notifications from dcrd.
+It uses the `database.DB` type from `github.com/EXCCoin/exccd/database` with an ffldb storage backend from `github.com/EXCCoin/exccd/database/ffldb`.
+It also makes use of the `stake.Node` type from `github.com/EXCCoin/exccd/blockchain/stake`.
+The `ChainMonitor` type handles connecting new blocks and chain reorganization in response to notifications from exccd.

-`package txhelpers` includes helper functions for working with the common types `dcrutil.Tx`, `dcrutil.Block`, `chainhash.Hash`, and others.
+`package txhelpers` includes helper functions for working with the common types `exccutil.Tx`, `exccutil.Block`, `chainhash.Hash`, and others.

 ## Internal-use packages

-Packages `blockdata` and `dcrsqlite` are currently designed only for internal use internal use by other dcrdata packages, but they may be of general value in the future.
+Packages `blockdata` and `exccsqlite` are currently designed only for internal use internal use by other exccdata packages, but they may be of general value in the future.

 `blockdata` defines: